Popeye the Sailor Meets Ali Baba's Forty Thieves: Release and reception

 Popeye the Sailor Meets Ali Baba's Forty Thieves was produced while Fleischer competitor Walt Disney was entering the final months of production on his first animated feature, Snow White and the Seven Dwarfs.
 It made full use of Fleischer Studios' multiplane camera, which they had been experimenting with for some time.
 Disney had just released his Academy Award-winning Silly Symphony, The Old Mill, their first 3-D cartoon, and were advertising their upcoming Snow White as multiplanal as well.
 As such, advertising for "Forty Thieves" accented the fact that it was 3-dimensional.
 It was released just weeks before the seasonal Los Angeles premiere of Snow White and was essentially the only animated competition for the feature.

-The short was the second of the three Popeye "Color Specials," which were over sixteen minutes each, three times as long as a regular Popeye cartoon, and were often billed in theatres alongside or above the main feature.
+The short was the second of the three Popeye "Color Specials," which were over seventeen minutes each, three times as long as a regular Popeye cartoon, and were often billed in theatres alongside or above the main feature.
 Today, this short and the other two Popeye Color Specials, Popeye the Sailor Meets Sindbad the Sailor, and Aladdin and His Wonderful Lamp (both of which were also adapted from a story featured in One Thousand and One Nights), are in the public domain.
 Poor quality transfers of these three cartoons made from old, faded prints have been released on several previous Popeye collections on VHS tape and DVD.
-The cartoon, fully restored with the original Paramount mountain logo opening and closing titles, is available officially on disc four of the DVD collection Popeye the Sailor: 1933-1938, Volume 1.
+The cartoon, fully restored with the original Paramount mountain logo opening and closing titles, is available officially on disc four of Popeye the Sailor: 1933–1938, Volume 1.